Cavani gets CONMEBOL backing after FA ban

 Cavani, who must also undergo a face-to-face education course, accepted his FA ban but insisted his "heart is at peace" over the social media post.

-The 33-year-old sat out United's 2-1 Premier League win over Aston Villa last weekend and will also miss Wednesday's EFL Cup semi-final showdown with Manchester City and the FA Cup third-round tie at home to Watford.
+The 33-year-old sat out United's 2-1 Premier League win over Aston Villa last weekend and will also miss Thursday's (AEDT) Carabao Cup semi-final showdown with Manchester City and the FA Cup third-round tie at home to Watford.